-If you have a pet or young infants, you may want to check how they are reacting to the noise.
-Renovations can involve a lot of hammering, drilling and use of many noisy tools and devices.
+If you have a pet or young infant, you may want to check how they are reacting to the noise.
+Renovations can involve a lot of hammering, drilling and the use of many noisy tools and devices.
 If you think your pet and kids cannot bear the noise, it may be important to find a safe, secure place for them to spend some time.

 Deciding whether to move out or live in during a renovation involves considering many aspects.
 You’ll have to change your routine temporarily.
 This is especially true for frequently used spaces, like during a kitchen renovation or bathroom renovation.
 Keeping the above points in mind can help you to make appropriate decisions and help your renovation to go smoothly.
 If you want to renovate your home, talk to a renovation advisor from Winnipeg-based Dash Builders.
 Their crew will help you understand the scope of your renovation and suggest the best approach to managing it so that you have a positive experience.
 To learn more, contact us or call 204.509.7574 today!